-ITS PLASTIC FREE JULY and there has been an enormous amount of Social Media and publicity around this global initiative.
+Look out for PLASTIC FREE JULY on an annual basis – There is an enormous amount of Social Media and publicity around this global initiative.
 The facts are scary; plastic is being dumped in the oceans at alarming rates, and we all need to take action to help our planet.

 There are so many ways we can make a difference.
 If we can all make small changes on a daily basis and be conscious of what we purchase and consume, habits can start to form which will benefit our environment.

 From composting scraps to sorting out rubbish into various piles to recycle, there are hundreds of small steps we can take.

 To help you on your Waste Free Journey we have compiled a list of suggestions of ways you can transition into a cleaner way of living…

 But firstly, for your own sake – establish a reason why you want to live waste free.
 Are you an avid nature lover who is heartbroken when you see a bird who has choked on a piece of litter?
 Are you simply trying to preserve the Earth for future generations?
 Find a reason to do whole-heartedly what you are doing, and you will find it easier to stick to.

 Here are a few suggestions to living a more Waste-Free life: